google/material-design-lite/src/footer/README.md

-#Footer

 ##Introduction
 The Material Design Lite (MDL) **footer** component is a comprehensive container intended to present a substantial amount of related content in a visually attractive and logically intuitive area.
 Although it is called "footer", it may be placed at any appropriate location on a device screen, either before or after other content.

 An MDL footer component takes two basic forms: *mega-footer* and *mini-footer*.
 As the names imply, mega-footers contain more (and more complex) content than mini-footers.
 A mega-footer presents multiple sections of content separated by horizontal rules, while a mini-footer presents a single section of content.
 Both footer forms have their own internal structures, including required and optional elements, and typically include both informational and clickable content, such as links.

 Footers, as represented by this component, are a fairly new feature in user interfaces, and allow users to view discrete blocks of content in a coherent and consistently organized way.
 Their design and use is an important factor in the overall user experience.

 ##Basic use
 To use any MDL component, you must include the minified CSS and JavaScript files using standard relative-path references in the `<head>` section of the page, as described in the MDL Introduction.